chiyonofujikam/broadcast_server/README.md

 You can open multiple clients (each in its own terminal).
 When one sends a message, all other connected clients receive it instantly.

-Logs will be saved to `client.log`.
+Logs will be saved to `.logs/client.log`.

 ---